toribasho/OverseerrRequestViaTelegramBot/README.md

 ## To-Do List
 - [x] Request movie / tv-show
+- [ ] Show instructions for the bot when you start it for the first time or at “/start”
 - [ ] Notify user when media has been added

 ## Installation